CHOOSE A LANGUAGE BELOW

 “I’ve long admired the Council’s outreach to the underserved people of New Mexico, particularly those living in remote areas.
 Too often these people, especially children, can’t partake of humanities events in our large cities.
 Volunteering as a costumed living historian across the state for 12 years, I’ve seen the positive changes NMHC can make.”

-Headshot of board member Deirdre Ewing
+Photo of Deirdre Ewing

 About Deirdre